khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 kvim#
 ```

-* You might setup a wront server IP address if printing like:
+* You could have setup a wrong server IP address if the print-out looks like:
 ```
 kvim#tftp 1080000 u-boot.bin
 Speed: 100, full duplex